 Today, we leave Little Yosemite Valley Campground for Sunrise Lakes High Sierra Camp, starting our journey at a leisurely pace around 9:00 am.
 The trail takes us through a forest that was devastated by a wildfire in 2013.
 The blackened and charred trees are a stark reminder of the power of nature, but we can already see new growth beginning to sprout.
 It’s fascinating to witness nature’s resiliency and how it can bounce back from even the most destructive events.

 As we trek along the winding path, we can’t help but look forward to the days ahead.
 We are eagerly anticipating exploring Tuolumne Meadows, a beautiful area that we’ve heard so much about.
 It’s exciting to think about the sights we’ll see and the memories we’ll make.

 Tonight, we’ll camp under the stars at Sunrise Lakes, and we’re looking forward to getting a good night’s sleep.
 It’s the perfect opportunity to rest up and prepare for the adventures that await us on the JMT.

-The views around the campground are breathtaking, and we are reminded once again of why Yosemite is such a beloved destination.
-The meadows and forests around Sunrise Lakes are apparently untouched by the wildfires, which is great news.
+The views around Sunrise Lakes High Sierra Campground are breathtaking, and we are reminded once again of why Yosemite is such a beloved destination.
+The meadows and forests around Sunrise Lakes are untouched by the wildfires, which is great news.